superbounou/docker-siecle/README.md

 Docker Siecle
 =============

 Docker Siecle is job scheduler using Crontab syntax.
-It can execute jobs inside container.
+It can execute jobs inside containers.

-# 1. HOWTO
+# Quickstart

-## 1.1 Configure crontab
+## Demo

-Crontab sample :

 ```
-# m h  dom mon dow  container_name command
-0 O * * *       mysql echo "everyfive five minute"
+docker run -v /var/run/docker.sock:/var/run/docker.sock --name siecle superbounou/siecle
 ```

-Save the crontab file as a volume.
-You have an example in `docker-compose.yml`.

-## 1.2 Run the scheduler
+## Setup the crontab

+The syntax is exactly the same as a classical crontab.
+The only difference is the add of the container name.

 ```
-./run.sh
+# m h  dom mon dow   container        command

+* * * * *            siecle           /bin/sh -c "echo 'hi there' && sleep 42"
 ```

+Or use `docker-compose.yml`.

-# 2. Notes
+# Notes

-It's an *experimantal* project.
+It's an *experimental* project.
 Feel free to contribute :)

-# 3. Licence
+# Licence

+This program is under BEER-WARE LICENSE ;)